“When does the new tour start again?” Nicola Allen asked randomly.

 “In a month.
 After this last bit of appearances, we’re coming home for a bit.
 Why?” her best friend Christopher Donaghy asked.

-“‘Member how you’re always asking me to come visit?”
+“‘Member how you’re always asking me to come to visit?”

 “Well, yeah.”
 He and Nicola had been best friends since high school.
 As the eldest member of Love Split Mystery, high school was a long time ago.
 He and Nicola had bonded over a mutual love of video games.
 Nicola was a professional game tester now, while Chris – AKA “C-Dawg” – was a member of the band, focusing his career on his second-most important obsession, music.